 Both Canada and Alberta have seen some recent advancements in the area of climate change law and policy.
 Federally, the new Greenhouse Gas Pollution Pricing Act imposes a cost on carbon and will be implemented in every province that does not have an equivalent provincial plan.
 Although the former government of Alberta implemented a price on carbon under the Climate Leadership Act , this Act has since been repealed.
 Instead, the backstop program included in the federal Greenhouse Gas Pollution Pricing Act was implemented in Alberta on January 1, 2020.

 Another provincial initiative is designed to lower Alberta’s reliance on coal fired electricity.
 Currently, Alberta uses a lot of coal to generate our electricity and the Renewable Electricity Act is one of the government’s legislative attempts to reduce coal usage and to promote renewable electricity generation in Alberta.
 The government is employing the ‘Recommendations on Renewable Electricity Program’ with the goal of increasing the amount of renewable electricity generation on Alberta’s power grid.
 Despite these legislative advancements and as you can read more about in our section on Energy here, more needs to be done before renewable energy will become commonplace in the province.
-This initiative was started by the previous NDP government but news has not yet been released that it will be scrapped – changes to the program will be something to watch out for over the coming years.

 The Oil Sands Emissions Limit Act places an annual emissions limit on the oil sands industry, while allowing the industry to continue growing.
 To allow for an easier transition away from an oil sands based economy we will need to employ other tools to increase renewable energy in the province and to fight climate change in the process.
 This is important due to the emissions intensive nature of oil sands extraction.